-- 4. Plug the hole in the exhaust system with a clean cloth. - Apply light oil to the upper steering post bushing and plungers of the shock absorbers. - 6.
+- 4. Drain the carburetor float chamber. - 5.
+Plug the hole in the exhaust system with a clean cloth. - Apply light oil to the upper steering post bushing and plungers of the shock absorbers. - 7.
 Tighten all nuts, bolts, cap screws, and screws.
 Make sure rivets holding components together are tight.
 Replace all loose rivets.
-Care must be taken that all calibrated nuts, cap screws, and bolts are tightened to specifications. - 7.
-Fill the cooling system to the bottom of the stand pipe in the radiator neck with properly mixed coolant. - 8.
-Disconnect the battery cables (negative cable first); then remove the battery, clean the battery posts and cables, and store in a clean, dry area. - NOTE: For storage, use a battery maintainer or make sure the battery is fully charged (see Battery section in this manual). - 9.
+Care must be taken that all calibrated nuts, cap screws, and bolts are tightened to specifications. - 8.
+Clean the ATV thoroughly. - Disconnect the battery cables (negative cable first); then remove the battery, clean the battery posts and cables, and store in a clean, dry area. - NOTE: For storage, use a battery maintainer or make sure the battery is fully charged (see Battery section in this manual). - 10.
 Store the ATV indoors in a level position.